Geoffrey II, Duke of Brittany

 Geoffrey’s father King Henry II of England was determined to expand and maintain his French territory.
 Henry II’s brother Geoffrey had been Count of Nantes and Nantes was one of the two traditional capitals of Brittany.
 Upon the death of Geoffrey in 1158, Conan IV, Duke of Brittany attempted to reclaim Nantes.
 However, Henry II annexed it for himself and steadily increased his power in Brittany.
 Henry II considered himself overlord of Brittany and Conan IV, Duke of Brittany as his vassal.

 In 1166, Henry II invaded Brittany to punish a local barons’ revolt.
-In order to gain complete control over the duchy, Henry II forced Conan IV to abdicate in favor of his five-year-old daughter Constance and then betrothed his eight-year-old son Geoffrey to Constance.
-Henry never claimed the Duchy of Brittany.
+To gain complete control over the duchy, Henry II forced Conan IV to abdicate in favor of his five-year-old daughter Constance and then betrothed his eight-year-old son Geoffrey to Constance.
+Henry II never claimed the Duchy of Brittany.
 After Conan IV abdicated, Henry II held guardianship over Brittany for Conan’s daughter Constance, and then for his son Geoffrey to rule by the right of his wife.
 Henry II had now provided his three surviving sons with territory of their own: Henry would become King of England and have control of Anjou, Maine, and Normandy; Richard would inherit Aquitaine and Poitiers from his mother and Geoffrey would become Duke of Brittany.
-Henry II’s youngest son John would be born later in 1166 and would have no land, hence his nickname John Lackland.
+Henry II’s youngest son John would be born later in 1166 but would have no land, hence his nickname John Lackland.

 Henry’s claims over lands in France (in dark orange, orange and yellow) at their peak; Credit – By France_blank.svg: Eric Gaba (Sting – fr:Sting)derivative work: Hchc2009 (talk) – France_blank.svg, CC BY-SA 2.5, https://commons.wikimedia.org/w/index.php?curid=12603376

-In May 1169, Geoffrey was enthroned and invested as Duke of Brittany at Rennes Cathedral and received the homage of the Breton nobles at Christmas of 1169.
+In May 1169, Geoffrey was enthroned and invested as Duke of Brittany at Rennes Cathedral and received the homage of the Breton nobles at Christmas 1169.
 Geoffrey and Constance were finally married in July 1181.

 Geoffrey and Constance had three children:

 As the sons of King Henry II grew up, tensions over the future inheritance of the empire began to emerge, encouraged by King Louis VII of France and then his son King Philippe II of France.
-In 1173, Henry the Young King rebelled in protest and was joined by his brothers Richard and Geoffrey and by their mother Eleanor of Aquitaine (The Revolt of 1173-1174).
+In 1173, Henry the Young King rebelled in protest and was joined by his brothers Richard and Geoffrey and their mother Eleanor of Aquitaine (The Revolt of 1173-1174).
 France, Scotland, Flanders, and Boulogne allied themselves with the rebels.
 King Henry II eventually defeated the revolt and had Eleanor imprisoned for the next sixteen years for her part in inciting their sons.
 In 1182–83, Henry the Young King had a falling out with his brother Richard when Richard refused to pay homage to him on the orders of King Henry II, Geoffrey supported his brother Henry.
 As Henry the Young King was preparing to fight Richard, he became ill with dysentery (also called the bloody flux), the scourge of armies for centuries, and died.

 Seal of Geoffrey II, Duke of Brittany; Credit – Wikipedia